 ||Availability||Not available to visiting students

-You must have experience in a programming language e.g. C, C++, FORTRAN, Java or Python, and be familiar with programming concepts including conditionals, loops, arrays and functions.
-No knowledge of parallel programming is needed.
+You must have some experience in a programming language e.g. C, C++, FORTRAN, Java or Python, and be familiar with programming concepts including conditionals, loops, arrays and functions.

 Entry Requirements (not applicable to Visiting Students)